gabrielhof/Physis/things/scripts/README-EN.md

-Como Criar Scripts DDL e DML para o Banco de Dados
+How to Create Database DDL and DML Scripts
 =============

-Esse padrão deve ser seguido para facilitar o controle da Estrutura e dos Dados do Banco de Dados.
+This is a pattern that must follow to facilitate the control for the Structure and Data of the Database.

-Primeiramente, o nome do script deve ser: `yyyy_MM_dd_TABLE_NAME.sql`, aonde:
+First of all, the name of the script must follow: `yyyy_MM_dd_TABLE_NAME.sql`, where:
-* `yyyy` é o ano de criação do script
+* `yyyy` is the script's year
-* `MM` é o mês
+* `MM` is the month
-* `dd` é o dia
+* `dd` is the day
-* `TABLE_NAME` é o nome da table de destino do script
+* `TABLE_NAME` is the script's destination table name

-Após, o conteúdo do arquivo deve ser:
+Second, the file content must follow:

 	-- SGDB_NAME
 	SCRIPT

-aonde:
+where:
-* `SGDB_NAME` é o nome do SGDB, como por exemplo: MySQL, PostgreSQL.
+* `SGDB_NAME` is the SGDB name, like MySQL or PostgreSQL.
-* `SCRIPT` é script a ser executado, como CREATE TABLE ou INSERT.
+* `SCRIPT` is the script statement, like CREATE TABLE or INSERT.

-Para cada SGDB utilizado deve conter um script funcional.
+For each SGDB used is must contain a working script.
-Atualimente, nós estamos utilizando apenas o MySQL.
+Currently, we only use MySQL.

-Exemplo:
+Example:

-Arquivo: `2013_06_02_PERSONS.sql`
+File: `2013_06_02_PERSONS.sql`

-Conteúdo:
+Content:

 	-- MySQL